Hyperspace (album)

-Hyperspace is the fourteenth studio album by American musician Beck.
-It was released through Capitol Records on November 22, 2019.
+Hyperspace (stylized in Japanese) is the fourteenth studio album by American musician Beck.
+It was released through Fonograf Records & a licensing deal with Capitol Records on November 22, 2019.
 It followed Beck's divorce from his wife Marissa Ribisi in February 2019.
 The album is a collaborative project with high-profile producer Pharrell Williams, who is credited for production and features on several songs.
 Recording for the album started in late 2018.

 Music journalists describe the album as synth-pop and vaporwave aesthetic-inspired, though Beck draws from several genres.
-The album art reflects this style, featuring Beck in front of a A60 Toyota Celica, with the album's title in blocky Japanese script.
+The album art reflects this style, featuring Beck in front of an A60 Toyota Celica, with the album's title in blocky Japanese script.
 Thematically, Hyperspace explores heartbreak, sincerity, solitude and Beck's relation to them.
 Guest vocalists for the album include Chris Martin, Sky Ferreira, Pharrell Williams, Terrell Hines, Alex Lilly and Roger Joseph Manning Jr.